blogpocket/ocultar-imagenes/README.md

 - Go to the WordPress admin panel.
 - Navigate to Plugins > Installed Plugins.
 - Find "Ocultar Imágenes" and click Activate.
+# Steps to add CSS to your site
+## Locate your CSS stylesheet
+- If you're using a child theme, add the code to your child theme's style.css file.
+- If you're not using a child theme, you can add the CSS in the WordPress customizer:
+- Go to Appearance > Customize > Additional CSS.
+- You can also use a plugin specifically for adding custom CSS, such as Simple Custom CSS or Custom CSS and JS.
+## Add CSS code
+- Copy the code provided in the alt-text.css file and paste it in the appropriate location depending on the method you chose.
+- Make sure not to delete or alter the existing code unless you know what you're doing.
+## Save changes
+- If you're using the customizer, click the Publish button.
+- If you edited the style.css file, save the file and upload it to the server if necessary.
+## Check for changes
+- Visit a page or post on your site where the alt text message is displayed.
+- Refresh the page and check that the style is applied correctly.
+- If you don't see the changes, try clearing your browser's cache, and if you use caching plugins, clear the site's cache as well.
 # Test the Plugin
 To make sure the plugin is working properly:
 - Navigate to Settings > Hide Images and enable image hiding by checking the box that says "Check this box to hide images from content."